Campeonato Brasileiro Série A: Finances

 The Brasileirão had total club revenues of US$1.17 billion in 2012.
 This makes the Brasileirão the highest revenue football league in the Americas, and the highest outside of Europe's "big five."

 The Brasileirão is also one of the world's most valuable football leagues, having a marketing value and worth over US$1.24 billion in 2013.
 The total worth of every club in the 2013 Brasileirão is US$1.07 billion.

 The Brasileirão's television rights were worth over US$610 million in 2012; that accounts for over 57% of Latin America as a whole.

 In 2013 Corinthians was the 16th most valuable club in the world, worth over US$358 million.
 As of 2021, no Brazilian club enters the list of the most valuable football clubs.

+All-time table

+The All-time Campeonato Brasileiro table is an overall record of all match results, points, and goals of every team that has played in the Brazilian League.
+The table is accurate as of the end of the 2024 season, and includes the recently recognized 1937 Copa dos Campeões Estaduais, and all editions since 1959.
+Teams in bold will take part in the top division in 2025.